Links and documents

 1883/01/01 to 1889/01/01

 Statement of Significance

 Description of Historic Place

-Prominently situated opposite Parliament Hill, the Langevin Block is one of the finest federal examples of a Second Empire office building.
+Prominently situated opposite Parliament Hill, the Office of the Prime Minister and Privy Council is one of the finest federal examples of a Second Empire office building.
 A robust, three-and-a-half stories high, its limestone pavilion massing, rows of round arched windows and copper mansard roof are complimented by a rich decorative vocabulary.
 The designation is confined to the footprint of the building.

-The Langevin Block has been designated a Classified Federal Heritage Building because of its historical associations with the growth of the new federal government in the first decades following Confederation, and because of its impressive architectural design and craftsmanship.
+The Office of the Prime Minister and Privy Council has been designated a Classified heritage property because of its historical associations with the growth of the new federal government in the first decades following Confederation, and because of its impressive architectural design and craftsmanship.
 The building marked an important first phase in the expansion of the government precinct beyond the boundaries of Parliament Hill, and continues to be a major element in establishing the institutional and ceremonial character of its urban environment.

-Key elements that define the heritage character of this property should be respected.
+Key elements that define the heritage character of this property include

 -its well-designed and richly detailed exterior, executed in the Second Empire style, with traces of the Romanesque influence;

 -the characteristic mansard roofs, which were used to emphasize the three-dimensional quality of the silhouette;

 -the central entrance pavilion and two end pavilions, with recessed façades between;